weillercarvalho/SST/README.md

 6. Github Action is already pre-configured to run a workflow automatically every 15 minutes if you want to clone/fork the project to your machine.

-7. These are the keywords currently searched for, if you want to change, change the script.js file
+7. These are the keywords currently searched for, if you want to change, change the script.js file.
 ```bash
      "API_KEY", "API_SECRET", "ACCESS_KEY", "ACCESS_TOKEN", "SECRET_KEY",
     "DB_PASSWORD", "DB_USER", "PRODUCTION_API_KEY",